railgunlabs/unicorn/README.md

 * Code sanitizers (UBSAN, ASAN, and MSAN)
 * Extensive use of assert() and run-time checks

-## Installation
+## Building

-Download a prebuilt header/source amalgamation from the [releases page](https://github.com/RailgunLabs/unicorn/releases) or generate one yourself by running `./generate.pyz` (requires Python 3.10 or newer).
-The prebuilt amalgamation includes _all_ features whereas the one you generate yourself only includes the features you specify in [features.json](features.json).

-Alternatively, build a linkable library with
+Building Unicorn requires **Python 3.10** or newer and a C99 compiler.

+To build Unicorn, download the latest version from the [releases page](https://github.com/RailgunLabs/unicorn/releases) and build with

 ```
 $ ./configure